schafeld/py0101/README.md

     jupyter notebook Exercise_1_House_Prices_Question.ipynb

+In case you have converted the Jupyter notebook into regular Python code you can execute it from the terminal as well:

+    python3 Exercise_1_House_Prices_Question.py

 #### Acknowledgement
 - Notebooks for "Coursera's Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning" can be found on [Github](https://github.com/lmoroney/dlaicourse).